 Is real estate (not your residence) out of your name personally?

-Owning real estate in your own name is like having your financial statement taped to your forehead, saying loudly, “I have assets, so sue me!”
-Even if the real estate you own has no equity, it makes sense not to own it in your own name.
-It shouts to the world that you must have money to be in the position to own a home and other real estate as well.
+Owning real estate in your name is like having your financial statement taped to your forehead, shouting, “I have assets, so sue me!”
+Even if the real estate you own has no equity, it makes sense not to own it in your name.
+It shouts to the world that you must have money to be in the position to own a home and other real estate.
 The big question that comes up is how much protection is necessary?

 From the bank’s perspective, the key is whether or not they will get a monthly check to pay down the mortgage; 95% of the time, a due-on-sale does not come into play.
 The strategy is to form an LLC, either taxed as a partnership or single-member LLC, and quitclaim or warranty deed the property in the name of the LLC.
 Now, if you are sued personally, you do not personally own the real estate.
 You own a membership interest in the LLC that controls the real estate.
 That is a huge difference!